momiji/kpx/README.md

 # listen to this ip, use 0.0.0.0 to listen on all ips
 bind: 127.0.0.1
-# listen to this port
+# listen to this port to serve HTTP requests
 port: 7777
+# listen to this port to serve SOCKS requests
+socksPort: 7778
 # set verbose to see all requests
 verbose: true
 # set debug to view all requests and responses headers